-The Early Childhood Program uses a variety of curriculum and assessment in order to meet the needs of our students.
+The Early Childhood Programs use a variety of curriculum and assessment in order to meet the needs of our students.
 All curriculum and assessment are aligned with the Early Childhood Indicators of Progress provided by the Minnesota Department of Education.
 The Early Childhood Indicators of Progress (ECIPs) are Minnesota’s early learning standards.
 Revised and expanded in 2016, these standards are a framework for a common set of developmentally appropriate expectations for children ages birth to kindergarten, within a context of shared responsibility for helping children meet these expectations.
 The ECIPs are aligned to the Minnesota Kindergarten Academic Standards.

 Big Day for PreK is a proven-effective comprehensive early-learning program that embraces children's natural curiosity and encourages them to explore and connect to the world around them.
 This curriculum is used primarily in our 4-year-old programming but is loosely used in the 3-year-old classrooms as well.
 Only in Big Day for PreK will you find 5 big elements of success: